-• We have a limited operating history, which makes it difficult to predict our future operating results, and we may not achieve our expected operating results in the future;
+- We have a limited operating history, which makes it difficult to predict our future operating results, and we may not achieve our expected operating results in the future; - We have a history of operating losses and may not achieve or sustain profitability in the future; - If we are unable to attract new customers or continue to broaden our existing customers' use of our solution, our revenue growth will be adversely affected; - If the market for cloud-based banking technology develops more slowly than we expect or changes in a way that we fail to anticipate, our sales would suffer and our results of operations would be adversely affected; - We may not be able to sustain our revenue growth rate in the future; - Our quarterly results may fluctuate significantly and may not fully reflect the underlying performance of our business; - We may not accurately predict the long-term rate of customer subscription renewals or adoption of our solution, or any resulting impact on our revenues or operating results; - A breach of our security measures or those we rely on could result in unauthorized access to customer or their clients' data, which may materially and adversely impact our reputation, business, financial condition and results of operations; - Fundamental elements of the nCino Bank Operating System are built on the Salesforce Platform and we rely on our agreement with salesforce.com ("Salesforce") to provide our solution to our customers; - Privacy and data security concerns, data collection and transfer restrictions and related domestic or foreign regulations may limit the use and adoption of the nCino Bank Operating System and adversely affect our business and results of operations; - Uncertain or weakened economic conditions, including as a result of the recent novel coronavirus ("COVID-19") outbreak, may adversely affect our industry, business and results of operations; - Because we recognize subscription revenues over the term of the contract, downturns or upturns in our business may not be reflected in our results of operations until future periods; - Our corporate culture has contributed to our success, and if we cannot maintain it as we grow, we could lose the innovation, creativity and teamwork fostered by our culture, and our business may be adversely affected; - We derive all of our revenues from customers in the financial services industry, and any downturn or decrease in technology spend in the financial services industry could adversely affect our business;

-- We have a history of operating losses and may not achieve or sustain profitability in the future; - If we are unable to attract new customers or continue to broaden our existing customers' use of our solution, our revenue growth will be adversely affected; - If the market for cloud-based banking technology develops more slowly than we expect or changes in a way that we fail to anticipate, our sales would suffer and our results of operations would be adversely affected; - We may not be able to sustain our revenue growth rate in the future; - Our quarterly results may fluctuate significantly and may not fully reflect the underlying performance of our business; - We may not accurately predict the long-term rate of customer subscription renewals or adoption of our solution, or any resulting impact on our revenues or operating results; - A breach of our security measures or those we rely on could result in unauthorized access to customer or their clients' data, which may materially and adversely impact our reputation, business, financial condition and results of operations; - Fundamental elements of the nCino Bank Operating System are built on the Salesforce Platform and we rely on our agreement with salesforce.com ("Salesforce") to provide our solution to our customers; - Privacy and data security concerns, data collection and transfer restrictions and related domestic or foreign regulations may limit the use and adoption of the nCino Bank Operating System and adversely affect our business and results of operations; - Uncertain or weakened economic conditions, including as a result of the recent novel coronavirus ("COVID-19") outbreak, may adversely affect our industry, business and results of operations; - Because we recognize subscription revenues over the term of the contract, downturns or upturns in our business may not be reflected in our results of operations until future periods; - Our corporate culture has contributed to our success, and if we cannot maintain it as we grow, we could lose the innovation, creativity and teamwork fostered by our culture, and our business may be adversely affected; - We derive all of our revenues from customers in the financial services industry, and any downturn or decrease in technology spend in the financial services industry could adversely affect our business; - The markets in which we participate are intensely competitive and highly fragmented, and pricing pressure, new technologies or other competitive dynamics could adversely affect our business and results of operations; and - Based on the total number of shares of our common stock outstanding as of June 15, 2020, after this offering, our three largest stockholders, collectively, will hold 63.3% of our total outstanding common stock in the aggregate or an aggregate of 62.5% if the underwriters exercise their option to purchase additional shares in full and as such, the influence of public stockholders over significant corporate actions will be limited.
+- The markets in which we participate are intensely competitive and highly fragmented, and pricing pressure, new technologies or other competitive dynamics could adversely affect our business and results of operations; and - Based on the total number of shares of our common stock outstanding as of July 31, 2020, prior to the completion of this offering, entities affiliated with Insight Partners and Salesforce hold 41.7% and 11.8% of our total outstanding common stock, respectively, and as such, the influence of public stockholders over significant corporate actions is limited.
 In addition, we rely on Salesforce, our second largest stockholder, for the Salesforce Platform upon which the nCino Bank Operating System is built and for the operation of datacenters we use.